adrialopezescoriza/tdmpc2/README.md

 conda env create -f docker/environment.yaml
 ```

 The `environment.yaml` file installs dependencies required for training on ManiSkill and Meta-World tasks.
-Since Meta-Wolrd uses a is incompatible with the MuJoCo versions of BiGym and Robosuite we install a separate conda environment for this comains.
-The `bigym.yaml` file installs dependencies required for training on BiGym and Robosuite tasks.
+Since Meta-Wolrd uses a is incompatible with the MuJoCo versions of Robosuite we install a separate conda environment for this comains.
+The `robosuite.yaml` file installs dependencies required for training on Robosuite tasks.

 ----

 ## Supported tasks

-This codebase currently supports **20+** continuous manipulation tasks from **ManiSkill3**, **Meta-World**, **Robosuite**, and **BiGym**.
+This codebase currently supports **20+** continuous manipulation tasks from **ManiSkill3**, **Meta-World** and **Robosuite**.
 Specifically, we modify these manipulation tasks.
 See below table for expected name formatting for each task domain:

 | domain | task | reward type
 | --- | --- | --- |